-TEG client and General Manager of Galatoire’s New Orleans, Melvin Rodrigue joins other local business professionals in wearing PINK this October in an effort to raise money and awareness for the fight against breast cancer.
+TEG client and President & CEO of Galatoire’s New Orleans, Melvin Rodrigue joins other local business professionals in wearing PINK this October in an effort to raise money and awareness for the fight against breast cancer.

 Check out the full story online at bizneworleans.com/proud-to-be-pink.
 Thanks to Kim Singletary and Biz New Orleans for working with TEG to score this awesome feature for a great cause.

 New Orleans business professionals are among the top nationally in the American Cancer Society’s Real Men Wear Pink campaign against breast cancer — and they’re just getting started.